 If you litter in the street, you might well litter in the river.
 Rain washes pollutants into the sotm drains and directly into our lakes streams and rivers.
 What can you do?
-Recycle and dispose of your trash properly
+Recycle and dispose of ]

 The Pennsylvania Department of Environmental Protection has issued Coraopolis Borough and Coraopolis Sewer and Water Authority an NPDES Permit for Stormwater Discharges from its small Municipal Separate Storm Sewer System (MS4).
 The Borough’s MS4 system is inclusive of inlets, catch basins, storm sewers pipes, swales, and stormwater detention facilities, among many other facilities that collect, convey or manage stormwater.
 The MS4 Permit regulates discharges from the Borough’s MS4 to the Waters of the Commonwealth with the intent of reducing the discharge of pollutants and increasing water quality to the maximum extent practicable.
 To comply with the requirements of the Permit, the Borough must implement a plan to address the following six Minimum Control Measures (MCMs):

 - MCM 1 – Public Education and Outreach

 - MCM 2 – Public Participation and Involvement

 - MCM 3 – Illicit Discharge Detection and Elimination

 - MCM 4 – Construction Site Runoff Control